Lakewood High School (Lake Odessa, Michigan)

 Lakewood High School is a public secondary school in Woodland Township, Michigan, located in Barry County.
-In addition, the Lakewood School District includes Lakewood Middle School, Lakewood Elementary, and Lakewood Early Childhood Center.
+In addition, the Lakewood Public Schools district includes Lakewood Middle School, Lakewood Elementary, and Lakewood Early Childhood Center.

 History

 The Lakewood School District consists primarily of the former Clarksville, Lake Odessa, Sunfield and Woodland school districts.
 It was founded in the early 1960s.
 In the spring of 1964, the first senior class, combining all the senior students in the district, was graduated.
 The senior class of 1965 was the first class to graduate from the new high school.

 Enrollment

-In the 2017, Lakewood High School had 630 students.
-It had 10% minority enrollment, 32 full-time teachers, and a graduation rate of 91%.
+In 2024, Lakewood High School had 519 students.
+It had 13% minority enrollment, 24 full-time teachers, and a graduation rate of 91%.